About

 Virtual Participation

-We have made arrangements with the technical support at the workshop venue and should now be able to support virtual participation via a live stream on YouTube.
-There will be one continuous stream for each day that should be archived by YouTube.
+We made arrangements with the technical support at the workshop venue and were able to support virtual participation via a live stream on YouTube.
+There was a continuous stream for each day that is archived on YouTube.
 You can find such archives of the live streams made during previous workshops in the same page.

 Please note that this Slack will only be monitored by LAMMPS developers in the time briefly before and during the workshop.
 If you need to ask for assistance with LAMMPS outside of that time, you can post your questions in the LAMMPS forum on MatSci.org.
 Please make sure you have read, understood, and follow the forum guidelines to increase your chance to get comprehensive help quickly.